 Many women who choose adoption already have other children.
 If you have a few kids at home already, you know how much work it is to be a parent.
-The finances are one factor; in 2013, it took an average of $245,340 to raise a child until the age of 18.
+The finances are one factor; today, it costs an average of $233,610 to raise a child until the age of 18.
 If you are already struggling to make ends meet without an addition to the family, that number can feel impossible.

 Money isn’t the only reason some women choose not to add to their families, though.
-Completing activities like helping with homework, coordinating rides to school activities, and being a good role model for children is no easy feat.
-Some women feel that their workload is immense even without adding another child, and worry that the children they already have might suffer when their attention and resources are pulled in yet another direction.
+Responsibilities such as helping with homework, coordinating rides to school activities, and being a good role model for children are no easy feat.
+Some women feel that their workload is immense even without adding another child, and they worry that the children they already have might suffer when their attention and resources are pulled in yet another direction.